jiakaiBot/deCloudflare/subfiles/service/altlink.md

 Just ask (send **direct** message to) it and he will provide some suggestions.

 - This is related to Settings' `Suggest other non-Cloudflare alternative sites when available`.
+  - It is `on` by default; you can disable it from Settings website (below).

 Syntax: `@mg ?URL` or `？URL`

-Put Cloudflared URL like this...
+Put Cloudflared URL like this.

 ```
 @mg ?https://cflove.myblog.site/cloud_is_internet/?blog=true